top of page

 Introduction

-In the last few years a new trend has appeared in American speech, especially among young women, which appears to imitate the voices of the Kardashians.
-This new fad is known as vocal fry.
+In recent years, a new trend has emerged in American speech, particularly among young women, which seems to mimic the voices of the Kardashians.
+This trend is known as vocal fry.

 What is Vocal Fry?

-Vocal fry is a low, airy, gravelly voice quality that some people use while speaking, often characterized by a raspy or crackling sound at the bottom of the vocal registration below that of normal speech..
-It is produced by vibrating the vocal cords at a very slow rate, which can create a deep, harsh, sometimes growling sound.
-This voice quality makes young women sound like thy are running out of air.
+Vocal fry is a low, airy, gravelly voice quality that some people use while speaking.
+It is often characterized by a raspy or crackling sound at the lowest part of the vocal register, below normal speech.
+This is produced by vibrating the vocal cords at a very slow rate, creating a deep, harsh, sometimes growling sound.
+This voice quality makes young women sound as if they are running out of air.

 Past Vocal Trends

-When radio and TV were new to the market the “broadcast” voice was born.
-This dialect from the Midwest was taught in speech - communication classes in broadcast schools throughout most of the 20th Century.
-Broadcast voices were noted for their theater quality with clear diction, excellent projection, vocal modulation, enunciation, and excellent resonance.
-When the United States became more ethnically diverse this broadcast standard faded away.
-Now more and more regional dialects are incorporated into theater and broadcasting.
+When radio and TV were new, the “broadcast” voice was developed.
+This Midwestern dialect was taught in speech communication classes in broadcast schools throughout most of the 20th century.
+Broadcast voices were known for their theatrical quality with clear diction, excellent projection, vocal modulation, enunciation, and resonance.
+As the United States became more ethnically diverse, this broadcast standard faded away.
+Now, more regional dialects are incorporated into theater and broadcasting.

-In the 1980’s a linguistic subculture of young upwardly-mobile young women called the Valley Girls introduced the unique California vocal dialect called uptalk which became the rage of young women at the time.
-Uptalk is a speech pattern where the speaker ends the sentence with a rising inflection making it sound like question: The phrase, “It is hot in Arizona” in uptalk is interpreted as “ “It is hot in Arizona???”- a question.
-This fad lasted about 4 to 5 years and dissipated as quickly as it entered our culture.
+In the 1980s, a linguistic subculture of young upwardly-mobile women called the Valley Girls introduced the unique California vocal dialect known as uptalk, which became popular among young women at the time.
+Uptalk is a speech pattern where the speaker ends the sentence with a rising inflection, making it sound like a question.
+The phrase “It is hot in Arizona” in uptalk is interpreted as “It is hot in Arizona???”—a question.
+This fad lasted about 4 to 5 years and disappeared as quickly as it arrived in our culture.

 The New Trend in Speaking and Linguistics